Revisiting 25 Predictions I Made About The Future Of Education

 In 2013, a theme that is absolutely certain is a general disruption of education.
 Some of that disruption will be through technology, some of it decay of existing power-sets.
 How it will change education over the next twelve months can be guessed in part by looking at the previous twelve, a time period where we’ve seen iPads capture the imagination of national media, MOOCs catch the eye of the bluebloods in higher ed, and BYOD look like a better and better choice for K-12 public education districts everywhere.

 In 2013, those trends will continue, along with some new ideas as we begin to demand more than feel-good potential out of learning experiences for students.

-What To Expect From Education In 2013
+Retrospective: What (I Said We Could) To Expect From Education In 2013

 1. Diversification of formal and informal learning platforms